25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 #### Inheritance

-Inheritance allows you to define a child class that reuses (inherits), extends, or modifies the behaviors of a parent class.
+Inheritance allows you to define a child class that reuses (inherits), extends, or modifies the behaviours of a parent class.

 - Base Class: The class whose members are inherited
 - Derived Class: The class that inherits the members of the base class